SociallyIneptWeeb/AniVoiceChanger/README.md

 * Impersonation of the original owner of the voice with malicious intentions to harm/hurt others.

-* Fraudulent purposes that lead to identity theft, fraudulent phone calls and phishing emails.
+* Fraudulent purposes that lead to identity theft or fraudulent phone calls.

 ## Disclaimer